BotDogs4645/BotdogsWiki/Code-Breakdown.md

     tab.add("drivetrain", this); // Adds the drivetrain class into the shuffleboard tab.
   }

-  public void voltsDrive(double leftVs, double rightVs) { // Vs is a good abrev. for volts
+  public void voltsDrive(double leftVs, double rightVs) { // Vs is a good abbreviation for volts
-    left.setVoltage(leftVs); // Motors take a voltage, between 1-12 volts.
-We are just setting it's voltage directly.
+    left.setVoltage(leftVs); // Motors take a voltage, between -12 and 12 volts.
+We are just setting its voltage directly.
 More volts = more power. right.setVoltage(rightVs);

-    // when setting voltages, make sure to feed the safety system. drive.feed(); // safety systems need a direct input into the DiffDrive class, so when we set left and right
+    // when setting voltages, make sure to feed the safety system. drive.feed(); // safety systems need a direct input into the DifferentialDrive instance, so when we set left and right
     // individually, we need to feed the system.
   }